 These products can be heavy.
 Enlist a helper and have your materials delivered.

-Purchase 10 percent more blocks, pavers or stones than your estimate.
+Purchase 10% more blocks, pavers or stones than your estimate.
 The excess should account for breakage, material you need to cut and replacements for future repairs.

 Use wall blocks to create retaining walls, raised planting beds, tree rings and fire pits.
 Wall blocks can look like naturally worn or hand-chiseled stones.
 Other styles have a clean, designed look.
 Coordinating wall caps are available for some styles.